 Approach to Human Rights and Labor Policies

 Murata supports and respects the spirit of the UN and ILO’s stance related to the fundamental principles and rights associated with labor and the global standards of social responsibility, as espoused by such entities as the RBA.
+We will clearly communicate our expectations toward human rights to all interested parties including business partners.
 We respect the rights and labor of all workers, have formulated Human Rights and Labor Policies and are working to introduce management systems to enable us to advance the application of these policies

 Human Rights and Labor Policies

 We (Murata Manufacturing Co., Ltd. and the member companies of the Murata Group; referred to as “Murata”) have formulated a CSR Charter, which provides standards to be observed by all individuals working for Murata.
 Recognizing that human rights are both universal and an important element in business, and that respect for human rights is a social responsibility in the quest to realize sustainable business activities, we hereby establish the following policies: